VCATconsulting/bulk-download-for-gravity-forms/readme.txt

 8. The Row action to delete all files from an entry in the entry details view
 9. The deleted files are marked in the entries list view with custom text
 10. The notice in the entry details view showing who performed the bulk delete action and when and showing the deleted files with custom text
+11. The form settings to configure email download link validity

 == Frequently Asked Questions ==

-= Can I change the file name of the ZIP archive?
+= Can I change the file name of the ZIP archive? =

 You can use the settings page from this option to overwrite the zip archive name.
 In this option you can also use merge tags from your form.